KDE/documentation-develop-kde-org/source/components/navigation/tab.rst

-      separate windows", the default of which is specified by the gobal setting, if it is set, otherwise the default is new windows unless users are used to tabs from existing apps of the same type (e.g. for web browsers)
+      separate windows", the default of which is specified by the gobal setting, if it is set, otherwise the default is new windows unless users are used to tabs from existing apps of the same type (e.g. for web browsers).
-   -  Swiping on a tab away from the screen edge that the menu drawer is attached to (e.g. to the right if the drawer is on the left side) closes the tab
+   -  Swiping on a tab away from the screen edge that the menu drawer is attached to (e.g. to the right if the drawer is on the left side) closes the tab.

 Appearance
 ~~~~~~~~~~

--  Use short labels for tabs that group controls
+-  Use short labels for tabs that group controls.
--  Use descriptive names for tabs, e.g. page titles for browser tabs
+-  Use descriptive names for tabs, e.g. page titles for browser tabs.

-   -  Put a control to open a new tab below the list of tabs
+   -  Put a control to open a new tab below the list of tabs.